ericscharff/smallworld.js/README.md

 and a relatively small virtual machine can accomplish a great deal.
 The base image is made from 41 classes.
-The whole environment (full source code, bytecode, programming tools, and so on) is made from 4924 objects, taking up less than 170K of disk space.
+The whole environment (full source code, bytecode, programming tools, and so on) is made from 4924 objects, taking up less than 170K of disk space (and considerably less with some deduplication).

 I've written many interpreters and compilers over the years, and I even took Tim Budd's original SmallWorld and cleaned up the code a bit.
 However, I never